-Social Distancing

-- It is our plan that students, teachers and staff will be on campus daily.
-Social distancing guidelines will be implemented as feasible. - Physical barriers such as plexiglass will be installed at public-facing transaction counters and where 6-feet social distancing is difficult or not possible. - Each student will be provided a personal divider for their individual use when eating lunch, study hall, etc.

-Lunch and Snack

-- Lunch vendors will continue to provide meals, in individual containers or packaging, to those who wish to pre-order lunch.
-Lunch forms are available at the school's website. - Students who do not pre-order lunch, will continue to bring their own lunch.
-Microwaves and hot water kettles will be unavailable. - Students will eat their lunches in a classroom to minimize large group gatherings. - To reduce the risk of spreading COVID-19, sharing of food and utensils will not be allowed. - The Secondary Snack Shop will discontinue selling food items at this time.

-Campus Access for Parents and Visitors

-- All visitors, including parents, will need to schedule an appointment to conduct business on campus.
+- Students will eat their lunches in a classroom to minimize large group gatherings.
+Some groups may utilize the outdoor classrooms, weather permitting. - To reduce the risk of spreading COVID-19, sharing of food and utensils will not be allowed. - The Secondary Snack Shop will discontinue selling food items at this time. - Campus Access for Parents and Visitors - All visitors, including parents, will need to schedule an appointment to conduct business on campus.
 Walk-in meetings will be discouraged.
 All meetings should be pre-scheduled.
 Families are encouraged to email or call to schedule an appointment with the appropriate individuals (teachers, staff or administrator).
 If parents need immediate assistance, they should contact the Elementary or Secondary office. - Visitors, contractors, vendors, guest speakers and the like will be required to wear a face mask while on campus.
 Hand sanitizing, temperature scan and IPA Cares will be conducted prior to entry into each building.
 Each visitor will check-in with office personnel. - We encourage families to either email, postal mail or have your student bring in items such as lunch payments or any forms.
-A designated "drop box" has been placed in front of both buildings during normal school hours.

-Although we encourage our students to be responsible and be prepared for the day, they may forget an item, occasionally.
+A designated "drop box" has been placed in front of both buildings during normal school hours. - Although we encourage our students to be responsible and be prepared for the day, they may forget an item, occasionally.
 If this happens, please call Mrs. Kerri in Elementary or Mrs. Evelyn in Secondary to let them know you will be dropping off the forgotten item.
 A designated table will be available outside of the Elementary building under Mrs. Kerri's window and outside of the Secondary building near the entrance.
 All items should be labeled (first name, last name, grade) and placed in a bag.
-The student will pick up these items directly to minimize contact, when their schedule allows them to leave the classroom.
+The student will pick up these items directly to minimize contact when their schedule allows them to leave the classroom. - School Store - Purchases from our School Store will need to be scheduled by appointment only.

-School Store

-Purchases from our School Store will need to be scheduled by appointment only.
 The space in the School Store is quite minimal and implementing social distancing in this location is a challenge.
-Families needing to purchase PE uniforms, or other IPA marketing items, may contact Ms. J'Lyn at receptionist@ipahawaii.org to schedule an appointment for store purchases.

-Car Line
+Families needing to purchase PE uniforms, or other IPA marketing items, may email our Receptionist at receptionist@ipahawaii.org to schedule an appointment for store purchases. - Car Line - We have made adjustments to car line to help with social distancing.
+Staggered drop off and pick up times have been designated.
+Information is provided within the Elementary and Secondary Division sections. - An additional drop off and pick up location, for our Secondary students, has been agreed to with our community partner, James Campbell Company.
+IPA has been allowed access to use a portion of Ala Kahawai Street for student drop off and pick up in the morning or afternoon to ease some traffic coming onto campus.
+If families have students in both the Elementary and Secondary divisions, either car line may be utilized.
+This location will be supervised by IPA personnel during car line.